rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ![Build.yml settings](http://rhodocs.s3.amazonaws.com/guide/LiveUpdate/02_Build.yml_extensions.png)

 ##2- Establish Single Wi-Fi subnet

 **Skip this step if your Wi-Fi network consists of a single subnet (most common).**

-Live Update requires that all subscriber devices be on the same Wi-Fi subnet as the development host.

-After you build, deploy and launch your modified app, you'll need to discover your target device(s), which must be on the same Wi-Fi subnet as your development host.
-If they're not, change the IP address of the development host so that the first three figures of the IP address match those of the devices, and the fourth does not.
-This might require a call to your IT department.
+Live Update requires that subscriber device(s) be on the same Wi-Fi subnet as the development host.
+That means that the first three figures of a device's IP address match those of every other device as well as those of the development host, and that the fourth figure does not.
+Setting this up it might require help from your IT department.

+To try it yourself:

+* **Open your devices' Wi-Fi control panel(s)** and verify that they're on the same subnet.
+* **Make a note** of the IP address(es)
+* **Change the IP address of the development host to match device(s)**

 ![Build.yml settings](http://rhodocs.s3.amazonaws.com/guide/LiveUpdate/04_Mac_Wi-Fi_prefs.png)

-The screenshot above shows the Network Preferences panel of Mac OS X after entering the Wi-Fi section, clicking the Advanced… button and selecting the TCP/IP tab.
+The screenshot (above) shows the Network Preferences panel of Mac OS X after entering the Wi-Fi section, clicking the Advanced… button and selecting the TCP/IP tab.
 In the case, the machine's subnet is "10.186.6" and it's using DHCP.
-Clicking on the drop-down indicated by the arrow will permit "Using DHCP with manual address," which allows a user-assigned IP subnet to match that of the device(s).
+Clicking on the drop-down (indicated by the arrow) and selecting "Use DHCP with manual address," which allows a user-assigned IP subnet to match that of the device(s).

+NOTE: CAUTION: Manually editing IP addresses can lead to address conflicts and interruptions in service.
+We recommend consulting with IT before making changes.